-All Grosse Pointe students are governed by the Student Code of Conduct.
+All Grosse Pointe students are also governed by the Student Code of Conduct.
 In addition, students who participate in extracurricular activities may be further governed when applicable by the rules and regulations of the Michigan High School Athletic Association (MHSAA), National Federation, league rules and specific team/activity rules.
-For complete rules pertaining to athletics visit www.mhsaa.com.
+For additional rules pertaining to Michigan high school athletics, visit www.mhsaa.com.